-On the bottom of the HP Spectre 13, there are three footgrip for supporting the notebook, but also to facilitate ventilation.
+On the bottom of the laptop, there are three foot grips supporting the notebook, but also to facilitate ventilation.

-This notebook does not use plastic or metal body, but use carbon fiber.
-In fact, the use of such carbon fiber, the strength grade is much better than the metal material, and light weight, high temperature resistance, usually used for rocket shell, industrial robots, auto leaf spring, known as the black gold.
-Advantage is fabric fastness, abrasion resistance, stiffness, smoothness, durability is not deformed, and can reduce wear and bending.
+This notebook does not use plastic or metal body but uses carbon fiber.
+In fact, the use of such carbon fiber, the strength grade is much better than the metal material, and lightweight, high-temperature resistance, usually used for rocket shell, industrial robots, auto leaf spring, known as the black gold.
+The advantage is fabric fastness, abrasion resistance, stiffness, smoothness, durability is not deformed and can reduce wear and bending.